Avocodeo/docs/docs/backlogs/README.md

 #### Nick Stanton
 - Added 'isAdmin' entry to users table in database for additional administrative permissions, and changed users table migration file.
 1h
 - Created AdminController and associated blade pages and setup routes for new user administration page.
 1h

+### Sprint 4 October 21st - 27th

+#### James Moore
+-	Refactor Management Pages, cleaned up code that broke tests 4h
+-	Turned application into SPA 30min
+-	Highlight where we are at in the application with the group 30min
+-	Added category_id and pair programmed with Tyler 1hr
+-	Logout route redirects back to proper page 30min

+#### Sahil Verma
+-	Researched BLOB files, VUE, Laravel to understand downloaded and exporting to text file.
+5h
+-	Created download recipe button within the Recipes.Vue page 4h
+-	Confirmation when file is downloaded 1h

+#### Tyler Ouellette
+-	Updated Docs Repo with sprint Log, backup log and finish sprint report document 2hr
+-	Attended Customer meeting 1hr
+-	Categories Foreign key and relationship pair programming with James 1hr
+-	Created Model, View, Controller, Seeder, Tests for suppliers 3h
+-	Added sprint evaluation document to docs website for download 30min
+-	Finished Inventory View, Model Seeder etc. 1hr
+-	Fixed delete Item function in all management  pages 1hr
+-	Trello Planning and maintenance 30min
+-	Database Refactor started and almost finished 3hr

+#### Nick Stanton
+-	Researched and added email system to project 5h
+-	Configured the product to run with SMTP driver using Mailtrap.io for email testing 1hr
+-	Created markdown pages  for  various  emails  to  be sent 1h
+-	Documented various API pages within the app 2hr

+#### Justin Dearden
+-	Created documentation for the management page creation 3h
+-	Cleaned up the documentation website, refactoring and added content 2h
+-	Helped with environment issues 1hr

 ## Database Relationships
 - A meal has ingredients.